Leaves of Absence - UTDBP3054

 Supervisor and Department Responsibilities

 The supervisor must review the employee's request based on university and departmental guidelines and staffing requirements, and approve or disapprove within 5 working days of receipt of the request.
-Employee time reports should be verified for accuracy and signed.
-The department shall maintain records of annual leave.
+Employee time reports should be verified for accuracy and all absence events shall be submitted and approved in the Galaxy on-line timesheet.

-Authority is hereby delegated to the department head or designee to approve use of leave.
-For More Information, contact the Office of Human Resources.
+Approval is hereby delegated to the department head or designee to approve use of leave.
+For more information, contact the Office of Human Resources.